damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 {: .no_toc}

 Animated GIFs are very useful to illustrate short dynamic processes, which might be easier to understand with this kind of resource.
-There are a few ways to create animated GIFs, one of them is via [Giphy Capture], a light-weight app for Mac.
+There are a few ways to create animated GIFs, one of them is using [Giphy Capture], a light-weight app for Mac.

 Avoid GIFs with a huge file size, they will be difficult to load for users with bad internet connection.
 In those cases, you can either cut the GIFs in smaller pieces, or record a video, or use a sequential image (e.g., the ones used in [this post][gifs-post]).

+Read more on [Making Gifs] in the Product Handbook.

 ### GitLab Specific Terms